Updated August 10, 2022

 Start building change resilience now.
 Acclimatize employees by openly signposting all change initiatives, however small.
 Demonstrate that business evolution is positive, not something to fear, and that staff will be involved every step of the way.
 Waiting until you have a major business transformation on the horizon is too late.

-Building trust in this way reduces the propensity for staff to exaggerate negative aspects of the change, thereby minimizing the risk of resistance and inuring them against future changes.
+Building trust in this way enhances employee wellbeing and reduces the propensity for staff to exaggerate negative aspects of the change.

 Communication is the biggest influence on transformation success.
 At companies where management communicate openly about the transformation’s progress, employees are 8 times more likely to report a successful outcome.